Biographies Characteristics Analysis

 Nobel laureates in physics.

 Pavel Alekseevich Cherenkov (July 28, 1904, Voronezh region - January 6, 1990, Moscow).
 Cherenkov's main works are devoted to physical optics, nuclear physics, and high-energy particle physics.
 In 1934, he discovered a specific blue glow of transparent liquids when irradiated with fast charged particles.
 Cherenkov participated in the creation of synchrotrons.
-Completed a series of works on the photodecay of helium and other light nuclei.
+Performed a series of works on the photodecay of helium and other light nuclei.

 In 2000, the Nobel Prize in Physics was awarded to Zhores Ivanovich Alferov (b.
 March 15, 1930, Vitebsk, Belarus).
 For the development of semiconductor heterostructures and the creation of fast opto- and microelectronic components.
-His research played a big role in computer science.
+His research played a major role in computer science.

 In 2003, the Nobel Prize in Physics was awarded to V. Ginzburg, A. Abrikosov and A. Leggett for their contribution to the development of the theory of superconductivity and superfluidity.